beaver-social/core/packages/lib/beaver-react/README.md

     return <div>Beaver client not initialized</div>;
   }

-  // Now you can use the client
-  return <div>Beaver client is ready!</div>;
+  // Now you can use any client module directly return <div>Beaver client is ready!</div>;
 }
 ```